sliceofcake/FtB575/README.md

 **What changed from the previous build to this build:**
 • absolutely nothing related to /edit/
-• groundwork for server-connectivity and chart management system
+• /simple/ provides a traditional web-interface for viewing, creating, editing, and deleting data of FtB575, such as "chart"s and "user"s